edgeware/gevent-kafka/README.md

 gevent-kafka is a client library for [Apache Kafka](http://incubator.apache.org/kafka/), for the [gevent](http://gevent.org) framework.

-You also need [gevent-zookeeper](https://github.com/jrydberg/gevent-zookeeper) installed.
+You also need Kazoo installed.

 # Producers #